 Who should get hepatitis A vaccine and when?

-- Men who have sex with men.
+- Men who have sexual contact with other men

-- People who use street drugs.
+- People who use injection or non-injection drugs

-- People with chronic liver disease.
+- People with chronic liver disease

 Hepatitis A vaccine may be given at the same time as other vaccines.